zitadel/zitadel/docs/docs/legal/terms-support-service.md

 You will ensure to follow the support process, especially provide all required initial information to the issue, as outlined in the [Annex](support-services) to this document.

+### Training of support staff

+You will ensure regular training of your support staff.
+Your support staff must be able to provide the required information for support issues to us, and thus requires access and up-to-date knowledge of the services.

+Initial know-how transfer for the services will be organized in training sessions conducted by us.
+We can provide knowledge sessions throughout the term to train newly onboarded staff, update your support staff about important updates, or refresh knowledge in specified areas.
+In case we notice insufficient quality of support requests from Customers, we will propose appropriate training sessions.

 ### Security

 You will take appropriate measures to prevent any misuse of the services you booked.
 These include, for example, securing the software used and the prompt installation of security updates as well as using suitably secure passwords.